CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration.md

 ## **Cyences Email Settings for Alerts**

-Up until Cyences 2.3.0, users have been able to set up an email notification for alerts via Splunk's default method, even with regular Splunk use-cases.
-This is not always a good idea as some alerts may contain a lot of false positives which leads to a lot of unnecessary noise.
-Additionally, not every alert needs to be immediately received via email.
+The way Splunk currently handles alerts, users are only able to set up email notifications, which is not always optimal as some alerts may generate a lot of false positives.
+Not every alert needs to be received by email, especially those labeled with lower severity levels.

-Cyences 3.0.0 introduces two new email settings:
+Cyences 3.0.0 contains two new email settings to reduce noise:
 1. Regular Alert Digest Email
-    * Sends notification about triggered notable events in the last 24 hours for every Cyences alert in a single email alert.
+    * Sends notifications about triggered notable events in the last twenty-four hours for each Cyences alert in a single email.
-    * By default, the digest email will include both high and medium severity level notable events, but users can adjust the severity level as needed.
+    * By default, this will include both high and medium severity notable events, but users can adjust the severity level as needed.
-    * The alert will be sent once every day.
     * This configuration can be edited from the **Cyences Action - Send Digest Email** alert action inside of the **Cyences Digest Email** alert.
     ![alt](/assets/digest_email_configuration.png)
+    * The alert digest email will be sent once a day.

-**Note:** Users may receive multiple digest emails as there is a limit of 10 alerts per digest email and each alert will be limited to 15 notable events with the total result count information.
+        * Users may receive multiple digest emails as there is a limit of ten alerts per digest email and each alert will be limited to fifteen notable events for the total result count information.
 2. Critical Alert Email
-    * Sends an immediate email whenever an alert triggers if the notable event is of critical severity.
+    * Sends an email immediately after an alert gets triggered if the notable event has been labeled with a critical severity level (default setting).
+Users can customize the severity level for this email setting as needed.
-    * Users receive an immediate notification about important items within the email.
+    * Users will receive an immediate notification about important items within the email.
-    * Users do not have to configure their email address for every alert in order to receive critical alert emails.
-Users will be able to configure it through Cyences Configuration page.
-        * Navigate to **Cyences App > Settings > Configuration** and add email addresses to the **Cyences Action - Send Email - Default/Common Configuration** section.
+    * Users will no longer have to manually configure their email for every Cyences alert.
+Users can add their email address to each alert from a single source.
+Navigate to **Cyences App > Settings > Configuration** and add email addresses to the **Cyences Action - Send Email - Default/Common Configuration** section.
-        * Users can customize the severity level for this email setting as needed.
     ![alt](/assets/cyences_action_send_email_default_common_config.png)
-    * Users also have an option to exclude themselves from specific alerts or include their email addresses for specific alerts.
-        * This configuration can be done at the alert level by editing the **Cyences Action - Send Email** alert action for a particular alert.
+    * Users have an option to exclude themselves from specific alerts, to include their email addresses for specific alerts, or to disable an email altogether.
+This configuration can be done at the alert level by editing the **Cyences Action - Send Email** alert action for a particular alert.
     ![alt](/assets/cyences_email_configuration.png)
+    * To override the email setting for a particular alert, go to the individual alert and remove the email address from the **Exclude Recipients** section.
+    * Add an email address to the **Include Additional Recipients** section if you only want to receive emails for a specific alert.

-**Note** Users can continue to use the default Splunk email functionality as desired and independently of the aforementioned Cyences email settings.
+**Note** Users can continue to use Splunk's default email functionality as desired for any alert and independently of the aforementioned Cyences email settings.

 ## **Honey DB Configuration**